First State Heritage Park

-First State Heritage Park is Delaware's first urban "park without boundaries" linking historic and cultural sites in Dover, Kent County, Delaware, the city that has been the seat of state government since 1777.
-It is a partnership of state and city agencies under the leadership of Delaware State Parks.
+First State Heritage Park is an urban "park without boundaries" linking historic and cultural sites in Dover, Delaware, the city that has been the seat of state government since 1777.
+The park is a partnership of state and city agencies under the leadership of Delaware State Parks.
 Delaware was the first state to ratify the United States Constitution.

+Historic and cultural sites

 The sites of the park highlight Delaware's role as the First State.
-First State Heritage Park is open year-round, with special tours of the sites given the first Saturday of each month.

-Historic and cultural sites

-The sites of First State Heritage Park were organized as a state park in 2004 by Governor Ruth Ann Minner.
-It is a partnership between the Delaware Economic Development Office, the Delaware Department of State, and the Delaware Department of Natural Resources and Environmental Control.
+They were organized as a state park in 2004 by Governor Ruth Ann Minner, as a partnership between the Delaware Economic Development Office, the Delaware Department of State, and the Delaware Department of Natural Resources and Environmental Control.

-The sites of the park are First State Heritage Park Welcome Center and Galleries, The Old State House, Legislative Hall: The State Capitol, The John Bell House, The Delaware Public Archives, The Johnson Victrola Museum, Woodburn and Hall House - The Governor's House, and the Biggs Museum of American Art.
+The sites of the park are First State Heritage Park Welcome Center and Galleries, the Old State House, Delaware Legislative Hall, John Bell House, Delaware Public Archives, Johnson Victrola Museum, Delaware Governor's Mansion, and the Biggs Museum of American Art.

-First State Heritage Park Welcome Center and Galleries
+Welcome Center and Galleries

 Located within the Delaware Public Archives building adjacent to Legislative Hall, the First State Heritage Park Welcome Center & Galleries serves as an entrance portal to Delaware's state capital and the historic city of Dover.
-The center is ideally situated for auto-borne visitation with easy highway access and plentiful parking.
-Visitor services include self-guided tours of the center's exhibits, and extensive information on local and statewide attractions, events, and activities.

 The Old State House

 The Old State House served as the state's first permanent capitol building from 1791 until 1932.
 It is located on Dover's historic green.
 The Old State House originally housed Delaware's state government and the government of Kent County.
 The Old Statehouse was listed on the National Register of Historic Places in 1971.

 The State House has undergone several expansions and renovations since it opened in 1791.
 It was originally built in a Georgian architecture style.
 The state house was remodeled in 1873 to reflect a Victorian style and restored in 1976 to its original appearance.
 Extensive renovations of the State House also took place in 2007.

-Guided tours of the building are offered throughout the day Monday - Saturday, 9 a.m. - 4:30 p.m. and Sunday, 1:30 - 4:30 p.m.

 Delaware Legislative Hall

 Legislative Hall is the state capitol building.
 It houses offices and the assembly room for the Delaware State Legislature.
 Legislative Hall has served as the main legislative building since 1933.
-It is open for tours, Monday through Friday, 10:00 a.m. - 1:00 p.m.